count-negative/Configurable-Menu/README.md

 --------------

 1. You choose how the menu should be opened: by pressing & releasing the mouse button, by just pressing the mouse button, or by hovering the mouse pointer on the menu icon.
 2. You can define the exact size of the menu (width and height) using the menu settings.

 3. Now you can also resize the menu by dragging a resize handle (on the menu corner) with the mouse!

+4. Now you can show the menu in full screen mode!

-4. You can choose among many different menu layouts.
+5. You can choose among many different menu layouts.

-5. You can choose among many different system buttons layouts.
+6. You can choose among many different system buttons layouts.

-6. The menu can show a magnified picture of the icon which is being hovered, similarly to the Windows 7 start menu.
+7. The menu can show a magnified picture of the icon which is being hovered, similarly to the Windows 7 start menu.

-7. You can show/hide favorites, hover icon, system buttons, control buttons, data/time, separators etc...
+8. You can show/hide favorites, hover icon, system buttons, control buttons, data/time, separators etc...

-8. You can separate the system buttons from the favorites.
+9. You can separate the system buttons from the favorites.

-8. You have two different modes of viewing the application entries: List View and Grid View.
+10. You have two different modes of viewing the application entries: List View and Grid View.

-9. List View can have multiple columns.
+11. List View can have multiple columns.

-10. You can have favorites with multiple lines (rows or columns).
+12. You can have favorites with multiple lines (rows or columns).

-11. You can drag & drop menu items onto the desktop.
+13. You can drag & drop menu items onto the desktop.

-12. Autoscrolling works also horizontally when using some menu layouts.
+14. Autoscrolling works also horizontally when using some menu layouts.

-13. You can define the size of the application icons, category icons, favorites icons, system buttons, control buttons etc.
+15. You can define the size of the application icons, category icons, favorites icons, system buttons, control buttons etc.

-14. You can define the font size of the application description/name.
+16. You can define the font size of the application description/name.

-15. And much more coming...
+17. And much more coming...

 This program is free software: